dustinlyons/nixos-config/README.md

 # Overview
 > "All we have to decide is what to do with the time that is given us." - J.R.R.
 Tolkien, The Fellowship of the Ring

-Well hello, traveler!
+Well hello there!
 I promise you're in the right place.
 You've stumbled upon the results of my multi-year long journey learning Nix, building my personal machines and servers, like my M1 Macbook Pro, NixOS workstation, and the VMs running in my home-lab.
-I hope you stay a while.

-Whether you're looking to set up your own Nix or NixOS installation or just want to take a look at my code for inspiration, I'm sure you'll find something.
-My focus has been on making my environment robust, reproducible, and as drop dead simple as possible.
-Nix and the [communities](https://github.com/nix-community/emacs-overlay) around [nixpkg](https://github.com/NixOS/nixpkgs) have made it all possible.
+Further below, I've got instructions for setting up your own Nix or NixOS installation, or feel free to just poke around and take the bits you like.

+I started with Nix because was I enticed by a functional operating system and the great synergy between MacOS and x86 PCs.
+This was important; I still use a clunky linux box in my office when I'm at home, and a Macbook for when I'm out.
+I've tried other laptops on the market, including the linux-friendly ones like System76, but everything is still subpar to the Macbook.
+Quality is unrivaled.

+So Nix, with this cool property of being both a package manager and an OS, was perfect.
+And to this today, that still holds true.
+You'll see I share almost 80% of config between the machines I use, and syncthing is used to manage state.
+The result is a seamless, single environment across my two machines that just works.

 To get you started, I've included my [steps for bootstrapping a new virtual machine](https://github.com/dustinlyons/nixos-config/blob/main/vm/README.md) that also work for a bare metal setup.
-For MacOS instructions, just check out the details further below.
+For MacOS instructions, you'll need to install a few dependencies I've listed below.
 And if you're new to Emacs, take a look at my [literate config](https://github.com/dustinlyons/nixos-config/blob/main/common/config/emacs/Emacs.org).
-I love hacking Emacs and you'll see it's much more than an IDE.
+I love hacking Emacs and you'll see it's much more than just an IDE. 🤓

 # Layout